MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/msal/adfs-msal-web-app-web-api.md

 - are confidential client applications.
 - that's why they've registered a secret (application shared secret, certificate or AD account) with AD FS.
 This secret is passed-in during the call to AD FS to get a token.

-To better understand how to register a Web App in AD FS and to configure it to acquire tokens to call a Web API, let's use a sample available [here](/entra/msal/dotnet/) and walkthrough the app registration and code configuration steps.
+To better understand how to register a Web App in AD FS and to configure it to acquire tokens to call a Web API, let's use a sample available [here](/entra/msal/dotnet/) and walk through the app registration and code configuration steps.

 ## Pre-requisites